Kirkcaldy High School: History

-On 22 February 2017, the school received a visit from Stonewall Ambassador Sir Ian McKellen.
-Sir Ian spoke to the S6 about his experiences before having lunch with the school LGBT+ Group.
-Sir Ian was awarded a Kirkclady High School tie which he wore on The Graham Norton Show.
+On 22 February 2017, the school received a visit from Stonewall Ambassador Ian McKellen.
+He spoke to the S6 about his experiences before having lunch with the school LGBT+ Group.
+McKellen was given a Kirkclady High School tie, and wore it on The Graham Norton Show.

 In 2018, the school won a second COSLA Excellence Award for their work tackling LGBT+ bullying and promoting equality across the school as well as taking training to a number of local and national organisations.

 In 2020, the school was awarded "Gold" status as a UNICEF "Rights Respecting School" and was awarded the "Gold" Charter by LGBT Youth Scotland.

 House system

 The pupils of Kirkcaldy High School are organised into four different houses.
-Originally the House system was named after areas of Kirkcaldy – Balwearie, Raith, Ravenscraig & St. Serfs.
+Originally the house system was named after areas of Kirkcaldy – Balwearie, Raith, Ravenscraig and St. Serfs.
 Now the houses are named after famous persons of the town.